Screening effect of plasma flow on the resonant magnetic perturbation penetration in tokamak based on two-fluid model: Summary and discussion

 \section{Summary and discussion}

 The initial value code MDC (MHD@Dalian Code) is upgraded with the capability of two-fluid effects.
 On the basis of the well-known four-field equations\cite{hazeltine1985}, the bootstrap current, parallel and perpendicular transport effects are additionally included.
-In this paper, the numerical simulation on the mode penetration is conducted based on the two-fluid model.
+In this work, the numerical simulation on the mode penetration is conducted based on the two-fluid model.
 Main points can be summarized as follows.

 \begin{enumerate} \item The threshold of mode penetration at zero rotation is explored.
-It is found that for the classical TM ($f_b=0$), there is not a threshold for mode penetration.
+It is found that for the classical TM ($f_{\rm b}=0$), there is not a threshold for mode penetration.
 At this circumstance, the behavior of magnetic island is dominated by driven reconnection, i.e. the saturated island width is positively related to the amplitude of RMP.
-For the NTM ($f_b=0$), on the other hand, a mode penetration like phenomenon is observed consisting of a driven reconnection regime and a NTM regime.
+For the NTM ($f_{\rm b}\neq0$), on the other hand, a mode penetration like phenomenon is observed consisting of a driven reconnection regime and a NTM regime.
 This phenomenon is different from the so-called mode penetration, but can be mistakenly defined as mode penetration if not carefully distinguished.
-It may provide a possible explanation for the finite mode penetration threshold at zero rotation detected in experiments. \item The effect of diamagnetic drift flow on the mode penetration is numerically studied.
+It may provide a possible explanation for the finite mode penetration threshold at zero rotation detected in experiments.
+The polarization drift, which is an important physics for NTM beside the pressure transport model, is not included in this work.
+Its role will be investigated in the future study. \item The effect of diamagnetic drift flow on the mode penetration is numerically studied.
 For a smaller diamagnetic drift flow, numerical results show that its influence is almost the same as the electric drift flow with comparable frequency.
 However, for a larger diamagnetic drift flow, it can drive a stabilizing effect on the magnetic island through the $\delta \nabla_\parallel p$ term in equation (\ref{eq2}).
 Besides, an oscillation phenomenon of the island width is observed.
 This oscillation is linked with the change of pressure during the variation of island width.
 It tends to appear in the high Lundquist number $S$ and high $\chi_\parallel/\chi_\perp$ regime, where the parameter of advanced tokamak exactly lies in. \end{enumerate}

-It should be pointed out that, in our simulation, the resistivity $\eta$ is set as a constant.
-On more realistic regards, $\eta$ is related to the temperature and can be estimated by the following equation